National Trust Houses and Gardens in Cornwall

 The House, was the home of the Godolphin family until the middle of the 18th century.
 Today's structure is only part of what was once a very extensive granite-built Tudor and Stuart house.
 The Godolphins, made their fortune from the local tin-mining industry, becoming one of the leading families of West Cornwall.

-By the middle of the 16th century, Godolphin House was an impressive building consisting of three main wings around a central courtyard which was closed off to the north by a crenulated wall.
+By the middle of the 16th century, Godolphin House was an impressive building consisting of m three main wings around a central courtyard closed off by a crenulated wall on the north side.
 At this time, Sir William Godolphin - a soldier in the service of Henry VIII - made some alterations to the house and further work was carried out in the later stages of the 16th century by Sir Francis Godolphin (Governor of the Scilly Isles).

 During the 1630s, William Godolphin (son of Sir Francis Godolphin) added the north entrance range - replacing the crenulated screen wall and by the middle of the 17th century Godolphin House had reached the pinnacle of its development, boasting some 100 rooms by the year 1689.